TGS Co-Sponsorship Grant

 Awards are not granted for retroactive payments, or for events that have already taken place.

-Funds will be available in the fiscal year in which the event takes place.
-Funds may only be used during the same fiscal year as the event/program, and do not carry forward into future fiscal years.
+Funds will be available for use until August 15, 2023.
+Funds may only be used within the fiscal year they are awarded and do not carry forward into future fiscal years.

 Applicants must submit the Co-Sponsorship Grant application form by the published deadline.